-Project: B2022010 - Juror Transportation Submitted Ry: Date: Submitted By: Address: Telephone: Email: Will any of the work contained in this bid be outsourced?YesNo If yes, please explain: General Information Have you or your firm been subject to suspension, debarment or criminal conviction by the AOSC, the Judiciary, the State of Rhode Island, or any other jurisdiction?YesNo Has the AOSC, the Judiciary and/or the State of Rhode Island ever terminated contracts with your firm for cause?YesNo Has your firm ever withdrawn from a contract with the AOSC, the Judiciary and/or the State of Rhode Island during its performance?YesNo Have you or your firm been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island?YesNo If you answered yes to any of the foregoing, please explain the circumstances below.
-If you or your firm has been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island, please include the case caption, case number and status.
-(If more space is needed, please attach separate sheet and submit with the bid.)
-Is your company bonded?YesNo Please describe the nature and extent of all insurance coverage: Addenda The following Addenda have been received.
-The noted modifications to the Bidding Documents have been considered and all costs are included in the Bid Sum.
-Addendum #1, Dated: Addendum #2, Dated: Addendum #3, Dated:
+Project: B2022024 - Courtroom Audio Transcription Services Submitted By: Address: Email: Will any of the work contained in this bid be outsourced?YesNo n: General Information m been subject to suspension, debarment or criminal conviction by ciary, the State of Rhode Island, or any other jurisdiction?YesNo udiciary and/or the State of Rhode Island ever terminated contracts use?YesNo • withdrawn from a contract with the AOSC, the Judiciary and/or the adduring its performance?YesNo • m been involved in litigation against the AOSC, the Judiciary and/or sland?YesNo you or your firm has the State of Rhode Is to any of the foregoing, please explain the circumstances below.
+If been involved in litigation against the AOSC, the Judiciary and/or sland, please include the case caption, case number and status.
+(If ed, please attach separate sheet and submit with the bid.)
+Is your company bo nded?Yes No Please describe the nature and extent of all insurance coverage: Addenda • nda have been received.
+The noted modifications to the Bidding een considered and all costs are included in the Bid Sum.
+Addendum #1, Date ed: Addendum #2, Date ed: Addendum #3.
+Date eq.